Rule #30: Let Willie do the dirty work.

 Make a nice little bed for the piggy in your slow cooker by peeling and quartering 2 yellow onions + peeling and smashing 6 garlic cloves.

 Lay the seasoned pork butt on top of its nice little bed, fat side up.
 Pour some beef stock AROUND the pork, but not over top.
 You want the rub to stay where it is on the pork.

 Cover and cook on low for 10-12 hours, or until the meat shreds easily with a fork.
 If you’re cooking it in the oven, roast it at 275 for the same amount of time.
 You see that nice brown color on the pork?
 That’s the reason you don’t pour the stock over top.
 It gives it a great crispy texture and even more flavor.

-Shred all of the meat with a fork or your hands, discarding the fat and the bone.
+Shred all of the meat with a fork or your hands (or these handy little tools), discarding the fat and the bone.

 Now here’s where the religious debates come back in to play.
 Mix the shredded pork with your favorite BBQ sauce.
 In this house, we use Stubb’s Original, but you do you, my friend.
 Start with just 1 bottle of sauce and add a bit more at a time as you need.
 We usually don’t use more than 1 bottle, but we always have an extra just in case we want it a little saucier.